vls-midhuna/Altitude-Adaptation-Monitor-for-Mountaineers-and-Pilots/README.md

 - BME280 for altitude, atmospheric pressure, humidity, and environment temperature
 - The system also includes a 0.96-inch OLED display for real-time data visualization, allowing users to immediately view their vital signs and surrounding environmental conditions without needing an external device.

-The system helps detect early signs of:
+The system helps detect early symptoms of:
 - Hypoxia: Reflected through abnormal heart rate and body temperature fluctuations at increasing altitudes
 - Fatigue and Overexertion: Indicated by sustained elevated heart rate and rising body temperature
 - Decompression Sickness: Assessed by correlating sudden altitude changes with vital sign variations